Moral panic: Street crime

+Examples

+Researchers have considered a number of historical and current events to meet the criteria set out by Stanley Cohen.

 Historic examples

-Nativist movement and the Know-Nothing Party (1840s–60s)
+Nativist movement and the Know-Nothing Party (1840s–1860s)

 The brief success of the Know-Nothing Party in the US during the 1850s can be understood as resulting from a moral panic over Irish Catholic immigration dating back to the 1840s, particularly as it related to religion, politics, and jobs.
 Nativist criticism of immigrants from Catholic nations centered upon the control of the Pope over church members.
-The concern regarding the social threat led the Know-Nothing Party in the Presidential Election of 1856 to win 21.5% of the vote.
-The quick decline in political success for the Know Nothing-Party as a result of a decline in concern for the perceived social threat is an indicative feature of the movements situated in Moral Panic.
+The concern regarding the social threat led the Know-Nothing Party in the 1856 presidential election to win 21.5% of the vote.
+The quick decline in political success for the Know-Nothing Party as a result of a decline in concern for the perceived social threat is an indicative feature of the movements situated in moral panic.

-Red Scare (1919–1920, late 1940s–50s)
+Red Scare (1919–1920, late 1940s–1950s)

 During the years 1919 to 1920, followed by the late 1940s to the 1950s, the United States had a moral panic over communism and feared being attacked by the Soviet Union.
 In the late 1940s and the 1950s, a period now known as the McCarthy Era, Senator Joseph McCarthy used his power as a senator to conduct a witch hunt for communists he claimed had infiltrated all levels of American society, including Hollywood, the State Department, and the armed forces.
 When he began, he held little influence or respect within the Senate, but he exploited Americans' fears of communism (and Congress' desire to not lose re-election) to rise to prominence and keep the hunt going in spite of an increasingly apparent lack of evidence, often accusing those who dared oppose him of being communists themselves.